 Taylor also offers a variety of organizations that focus on intercultural relationships and allow international and third-culture students to share stories from their home countries with the rest of the Taylor community.
 Learn more about these intercultural organizations.

-BSU is a student-led organization that explores and shares Africa-rooted culture and history.
-We celebrate and inspire restoration of the various cultures of the Black community.
-BSU welcomes everyone interested in increasing their knowledge and building relationships with those within the African-American society.
+BSU explores and shares Africa-rooted cultures and their history.
+We celebrate the various cultures of the Black community in the US and abroad.
+BSU welcomes everyone interested in increasing their knowledge and building relationships within the African-American society.
+‘Woke Week’ is BSU signature event of the year.

 ISS fosters community among the international student body.
-Representing international and third culture students, our group brings international students together to celebrate and explore the rich backgrounds represented on campus and have fun together through various programs and social activities.
-Though far from their families and familiarity, international students find a sense of family in ISS.
+Far from home, ISS helps international students find a sense of family and community.
+Through events like International Coffee House, ISS brings international students together to celebrate and explore the rich backgrounds represented on campus and have fun together through various programs and social activities.

 LSU welcomes all students who identify themselves with Latino culture and/or have an interest in learning more about the diversity of the Latin world.
-LSU’s overarching goal is to create awareness of the Latin world through various campus events.
+LSU’s overarching goal is to create awareness of the Latin world through various campus events like Latino Heritage Week and Salsa Night.

-MECA hopes to welcome all students to both engage and learn about Middle Eastern culture, religion, and politics.
+MECA welcomes all students to engage and learn about Middle Eastern culture, religion, and politics.
 Through speakers, music, media, language, food, and interaction with people from the Middle East, MECA desires to counteract negative stereotypes and provide a balanced perspective on the region.

-Now an international organization, MuKappa was first founded at Taylor University to provide a supportive environment for missionary kids (MKs) and third culture kids (TCKs).
-The MuKappa organization helps these students appreciate and embrace their diverse cultural background while learning to integrate into the American community.
+MuKappa, an international organization founded at Taylor University, provides a supportive environment for missionary kids (MKs) and third culture kids (TCKs).
+The MuKappa organization helps students appreciate and embrace their diverse cultural background while learning to integrate into the American community.

-The Gospel Choir is an intentionally diverse choir that proclaims a ministry of reconciliation through performing black gospel music and dance.
+The Gospel Choir is an intentionally diverse choir that proclaims the ministry of reconciliation through performing black gospel music and dance.
 This choir is open to Taylor University students, staff, and faculty members.
 New members are accepted at the start of every semester.
-Contact Caitlin Jacques and Alex Berends for more information.